5 Things You Need to Know Before You

 –U.S. Occupational Outlook Handbook

-Unfortunately, at the same time very slowly, we’re seeing more and more medical facilities (both hospitals AND physician practices) switching back to regular medical transcribing, we’re seeing baby boomers getting older, qualifying for Medicare, having more medical tests, etc. What has actually happened is that the population has increased over the last 10 years greatly, and the need for medical transcription is greater than ever.
+Unfortunately, at the same time very slowly, we’re seeing more and more medical facilities (both hospitals AND physician practices) switching back to regular medical transcribing, we’re seeing baby boomers getting older, qualifying for Medicare, having more medical tests, etc. What has happened is that the population has increased over the last 10 years greatly, and the need for medical transcription is greater than ever.

 That Still Doesn’t Mean Everyone is Getting Hired, However.